ADS-B

 What is ADS-B?

-ADS-B, or Automatic Dependent Surveillance-Broadcast, is a new technology that allows air traffic controllers to see traffic with more precision than ever before.
+ADS-B, or Automatic Dependent Surveillance-Broadcast, is a new technology allowing air traffic controllers to see traffic more precisely than ever before.
 Instead of relying on decades-old radar technology, ADS-B uses highly accurate GPS signals.
 As a result, ADS-B works where radar often doesn’t — even in remote areas or mountainous terrain.
-And because it can function at low altitudes and on the ground, it can also be used to monitor traffic on airport taxiways and runways.
-Air traffic controllers aren’t the only ones who will see the benefits of ADS-B, though.
-Aircraft with certain equipment can also receive ADS-B traffic and subscription-free weather information while in flight over the U.S.
+And because it can function at low altitudes and on the ground, it can also monitor traffic on airport taxiways and runways.
+However, air traffic controllers aren’t the only ones who will see the benefits of ADS-B. Aircraft with specific equipment can also receive ADS-B traffic and subscription-free weather information while flying over the U.S.

 How does ADS-B work?

-Under the NextGen Air Transportation System and Single European Sky (SES), properly equipped aircraft will broadcast their identity, position, track, speed and other vital data via what’s called ADS-B “Out” technology.
+Under the NextGen Air Transportation System and Single European Sky (SES), properly equipped aircraft will broadcast their identity, position, track, speed, and other vital data via ADS-B “Out” technology.
 Air traffic control ground stations and ADS-B “In” equipped aircraft receive this information once every second.
-These ADS-B ground stations are broadcasting traffic information – and subscription-free weather in the U.S. – back up to properly equipped aircraft in the service area for display in the cockpit.
+These ADS-B ground stations broadcast traffic information – and subscription-free weather in the U.S. – back up to properly equipped aircraft in the service area for display in the cockpit.

 What are the benefits?

-Air traffic controllers will be able to reduce congestion, noise, emission and fuel consumption through more efficient routing and resource management.
-Because the system has the ability to provide pilots access to detailed traffic information, ADS-B also represents a leap forward in pilot situational awareness and will greatly enhance the safety of all those in the air.
+Air traffic controllers can reduce congestion, noise, emission, and fuel consumption through more efficient routing and resource management.
+Because the system can provide pilots access to detailed traffic information, ADS-B also represents a leap forward in pilot situational awareness and will significantly enhance the safety of all those in the air.

-With optional ADS-B “In” equipment, properly equipped aircraft can also receive highly accurate traffic information directly from other aircraft and ADS-B signal corrections.
-In the U.S., they can also access graphical NEXRAD radar information, as well as METARs, TAFs and other subscription-free aviation weather information.
+With optional ADS-B “In” equipment, adequately equipped aircraft can receive highly accurate traffic information directly from other aircraft and ADS-B signal corrections.
+In the U.S., they can also access graphical NEXRAD radar information and METARs, TAFs, and other subscription-free aviation weather information.

 Learn More from: